Dre Campbell Farm

 8. Pick Them Off

-You can pick the kudzu bugs off of your plants by hand.
-This is probably the most tedious way to eliminate them, but it’s also the most organic.
+You can pick the kudzu bugs off your plants by hand.
+This is the most tedious way to eliminate them, but it’s also the most organic.

-Make sure you wear gloves when you do this, and be careful not to crush the bugs.
+Make sure to wear gloves when doing this, and be careful not to crush the bugs.
 Dispose of them in a sealed bag so they can’t escape.

 9. Diatomaceous Earth